How To Avoid Barbecue/Grill Fires

-A full 85% of these grill fires were started by gas grills, and 25% were started because the grill had not been cleaned.
-Since 64% of households in America own a gas grill, it's important to take safety measures when firing up the ol' cooker for Independence Day.
+As 64% of households in America own a gas grill, it's essential to take safety measures when firing up the old cooker for Independence Day.

 Barbecue/Grilling Safety Checklist

-- Know where your fire extinguisher is in your home.
-If you don't have one, keep a filled super soaker or hose nearby your grill.
+- Know where your fire extinguisher is in your home -- if you don't have one, keep a filled, super soaker or hose nearby.

-- Only use your grill 10 feet from house structure
+- Use your grill 10 feet from house structure.

-- After lid is open, turn on propane tank
+- After opening the lid, turn on the propane tank.

-- Then turn on knobs of grill to open burner
+- Then turn on knobs to open burner.

-- Don't move the grill while it is turned on
+- Don't move the grill while it is hot.

-- When done grilling, turn off gas tank first
+- When done grilling, turn off the gas tank first.

 - Bonus: do a simple gas leak test when the temperature of the grill cools

-Nice work on being extra safe around your grill!
-Now enjoy that tasty BBQ.
-You earned it!
+Be extra safe around your grill and enjoy that tasty BBQ!